What is Employee Engagement?

 7. Give employees flexibility with their work schedules

 The option to work remotely makes it less stressful for employees and they can also save on time they spend commuting.
-The past year during the pandemic, is evidence that working remotely is surely possible.
+The past year during the pandemic is evidence that working remotely is possible.

-Employees don’t need to be at the workplace always — that doesn’t necessarily guarantee high productivity.
-Giving employees the freedom of flexibility at the workplace makes them happier, more productive and engaged for they get to decide their work schedules or location that suit their needs better.
+Employees don’t need to always be at the workplace— that doesn’t necessarily guarantee high productivity.
+Giving employees the freedom of flexibility at the workplace makes them happier, more productive and engaged.
+They get to decide their work schedules or location that suit their needs better.

-When employees are given the freedom to choose what works for them best, as long as deadlines are met and quality of work doesn’t suffer, it goes a long way in keeping them engaged and winning their trust.
+When employees are given the freedom to choose what works best for them, as long as deadlines are met and quality of work doesn’t suffer, it goes a long way in keeping them engaged and winning their trust.

-The management and employee can together decide what works well and what needs to change.
+The management and employees can together decide what works well and what needs to change.

 8. Awards and Recognition